amtseng/fourier_attribution_priors/data/README.md

 	- Note that because they are all the same cell type, there is a shared control

 - `BPNet_ChIPnexus/`
-	- Contains the called peaks from ChIP-nexus experiments
+	- Contains the called peaks and 5' count profile BigWigs from ChIP-nexus experiments
 	- The set of files used can be found [here](https://github.com/kundajelab/bpnet-manuscript/blob/master/src/bpnet-pipeline/ChIP-nexus.dataspec.yml), copied from `/oak/stanford/groups/akundaje/avsec/basepair/data/processed/comparison/data/chip-nexus/`

 - `DNase_bias/`